Timalexanderandersson/Rock-Paper-Scissors-Game/README.md

 * https://coolors.co/ for the color on the website. (#DDDCCA)

-* Paint for the drawing.
+* Paint for the drawing of Favicon.

 * https://pixabay.com/vectors/fingers-fist-hands-paper-rock-149295/ for the picture on the website.